apache/mynewt-site/docs/os/tutorials/nrf52_adc.md

 advertised, and you will even be able to read the "Sensor Type" String via the ADC_SNS_TYPE Characteristic, but when you subscribe to the ADC_SNS_VALUE Characteristic, you aren't getting any data.
-That's because we haven't set up the ADC Sensor yet, or created an task to update the value.
+That's because we haven't set up the ADC Sensor yet, or created a task to update the value.

 <br>